markborkum/pacifica-jsonpath/README.md

 ['$["hello"]']
 ```

-This class is constructed with respect to the given instance of the `pacifica.jsonpath.Path.RootNode` class (viz., the `node` property).
+This class is constructed with respect to the given instance of the `pacifica.jsonpath.Path.RootNode` class (viz., the `root_node` property).

 #### `parse_str(strdata)` class method